bluelegend76/vtouch-vanki/v1-Refactoring-Outline.md

 - [ ] one empty unhighlighted line at top (as padding)
 ----
 - Dashify V-Marked ****
-- add comma after v-marked
+- add comma after v-marked,

 Quick-flip for 'do not break words at screen-edge'-mode --"-- for increasing/decreasing splitsize